GFT Technologies SE: GFT acquires Sophos Solutions from Advent International

 "In this strategic acquisition, we're not just merging companies; we're multiplying potential," said GFT CEO Marika Lulay.
 "It is a logical continuation of our successful strategy for growth and profitability.
 All aspects of Sophos are highly valuable to us.
 From the new colleagues, new competencies and new clients to the new partners for core banking solutions, such as Oracle Flexcube.
 All this results in high traction for GFT in Latin America's third-largest market Colombia, plus exponential growth scope in the Americas and beyond."

-Sophos is especially renowned for its core banking, AI and cloud modernisation expertise, as well as innovation and digital transformation.
+Sophosis especially renowned for its core banking, AI and cloud modernization expertise, as well as innovation and digital transformation.
 GFT clients benefit from expanded delivery capacity and access to new expertise, including in solutions for core banking with Sophos' established partners.
 For Sophos' clients, the acquisition means access to the additional large GFT talent pool, extensive experience in successfully implementing next generation technology, more partners like Thought Machine, and pre-built solutions.
-All that combined translates into a shorter time to market and effective services delivery for all clients.
+All that combined translates into a shorter time to market and effective services delivery for all clients

 Canaccord Genuity is serving as the exclusive financial advisor to Advent and Sophos.